Frequently Asked Questions

 What is the Shawano Folk Music Festival?

-It’s a weekend celebration of music, dance and crafts, held at Mielke Park in Shawano.
+A weekend celebration of music, dance and crafts, held at Mielke Park in Shawano.
 There are two concerts inside Mielke Theater (Friday night and Saturday night), each featuring 4-5 different performers.
-On Saturday and Sunday during the day, 4 outdoor stages are filled with music and dance.
-In addition, there are food vendors, crafters, children’s activities, an open stage – and our annual Quilt Raffle.
+On Saturday and Sunday during the day, outdoor stages are filled with music and dance.
+There are food vendors, crafters, an open stage – and our annual Quilt Raffle.
 It’s music, dance, friends and family.
 The festival is put on each year by a group of dedicated volunteers, under the sponsorship of the Shawano County Arts Council.

 When is it?en is it held?

 The Shawano Folk Music Festival is the second full weekend in August.

 How long has it been going on?